Gardening Q & A

 Mary Doyle responds: To start garlic, dig compost into an unused part of the garden.
 A sunny spot with nitrogen-rich, well-drained soil is an ideal location.
 Break apart a garlic bulb into individual cloves and push cloves, point up, into the soil about 3 inches deep.
 The area can be lightly mulched after planting.
 Your garlic will sprout almost immediately, the tops standing tall through the winter.
 In the spring, top dress with blood meal and mulch again to keep down weeds.
 Garlic should be harvested in June when the first tops start falling over.
 Allow bulbs to sit in a well ventilated area out of direct sun before storing in a cool, dry location.

-Mary Doyle responds: According to an article in the April issue of the Arkansas Gardener, here are the differences in soil for specific uses.
+Mary Doyle responds: According to an article in an April issue of the Arkansas Gardener, here are the differences in soil for specific uses.

 I have a small flower bed that has been taken over by Bermuda grass.
 I have some hostas, daylilies and a peony bush.
 Do I need to dig up the plants in order to get rid of the grass?